YasamanAdl94/2Part_Audio_Deepfake_Detection/README.md

 ### Semantic Analysis

-A pyhton library "my-voice-analysis" is used to analyse voices by breaking utterances and detecting fundamnetal frequency contours.
+A python library "my-voice-analysis" is used to analyze voices by breaking utterances and detecting fundamental frequency contours.
 The features that can be extracted using this library are:

     number_ of_syllables
     number_of_pauses